nikolayrk/unixpense-svc/README.md

 | KUBERNETES_URL              | Kubernetes API URL                                       | var         |
 | KUBECONFIG                  | Kubernetes Config Resource                               | secret      |
 | CRONTAB                     | Cron schedule expression for the CronJob                 | var         |

+## Swagger

+> **_NOTE:_**  In order to use Swagger, you have to add http://localhost:8000/swagger/oauth2-redirect.html as an additional redirect URI to your Google OAuth Credentials.
+The same route can be used with a public host, as well.

+[Swagger UI](https://swagger.io/tools/swagger-ui/) is accessible through `http://localhost:8000/swagger/`.
+The specification is generated from source.

 ---
 ## REST API Setup